charlestonsoftware/moneypress-cafepress/readme.txt

 * Go to MoneyPress : CafePress in the WordPress Settings menu.
 * Enter your CafePress Developer API key.

-= Upgrade Notice =

-This is a major release update for any 2.X users, you will need to re-enter settings on your admin panel including the license key and CafePress API key after upgrading.

-These changes are necessary to move the MoneyPress : CafePress Edition plugin onto our standard MoneyPress codebase.
-This allows us to keep the plugins consistent amongst the different editions and gives this plugin the benefit of any bug fixes or new base features we add when updating the other MoneyPress plugins.

-*Note:* When you upgrade this plugin, you will need to update other MoneyPress plugins you may have installed if there is a plugin available.

 == Frequently Asked Questions ==

 = What percentage of my sales does Cyber Sprocket keep? =